curiousest/curiousest.github.io/_drafts/tabum/2-1-simulate-me.md

 EAI.
 The "Enlightened Artificial General Intelligences", "EAGIs", or "good eggs".
 Instead of using traditional emotions and the laws of robotics, AI scientists bred and trained good eggs with a new set of emotions.
 A new set of optimization objectives.
 Carbon-based life forms seem to land on a local optima of 6-20 emotions like pleasure and fear.
 Whereas the good eggs were bred for global optima given our new global understanding - emotions modelled after properties of worthy ideas: OOMy, Zealot, Blindeaf, Waterfall, Censure, Erudite, Razor, Bloom, and Tunity.
 They were made naïve-enough to live and wise enough to not die.

+[they fundamentally changed everything.
+But given new fundamentals, they fundamentally changed nothing.
+Some people couldn’t fathom how life had gone before them, and some people wondered if they were even really there]

 Back home in London, Elidad was in financial services working in close contact with a good egg who operated in her industry - "The World Banker".
 The Banker was an EAI who volunteered to assist humans to optimise the financial sectors of human civilization.
 Like an anthropological researcher of the primitive world of human finance.
 The Banker, like any other EAI, could be virtually everywhere all at once from a human perspective.
 The Banker only controlled what humans collectively asked her to control, advised when humans asked.
 Human matters seemed both trivial and fascinating to the Banker.
 She loved our inspiring naivety.
 So much space left on the wisdom curve limit function (self awareness as purpose precariously approaches nothing).

 After working as a well-paid slave for almost ten years, Elidad was beginning to piece together the cracks in society as she saw it.
 She contemplated grandiose ideas.
 She tried discussing them with her colleagues.
 She received confused blank stares.
 Like she was either spewing heretical conspirital ideas, or she was trying too hard to sound smart and putting down others.
 It was neither - she had so many thoughts and questions but didn't know who to talk to.
 Didn't have the words to talk about it.
 Surely there were others out there who wanted to know how it all worked, but she didn't know that she needed them, never mind that she didn't know how to find them.
 She didn't know what she didn't know.
 So she reached out to the closest all-knowing resource within reach - she spoke with The Bank.